 ITAC International Business Strategy Focuses on India and Dubai

-ITAC has recently received notification of funding from DFATD to continue this work in 2014.
-We will be returning to Dubai in October.
-We have received DFATD support to bring 10 companies to GITEX, the largest ICT trade show in the gulf region.
-The focus of this mission will be on smart infrastructure and cybersecurity.
-And, in 2014, ITAC will be expanding its network of contacts in the gulf region to provided better B2B connection in the region for our mission participants.
+ITAC has received funding from DFATD to continue this work in 2015.
+We took a dozen companies in the telecom and cyber security spaces to India in January and will be returning to Dubai in the fall for GITEX, the largest ICT trade show in the gulf region.
+ITAC will be expanding its network of contacts in the gulf region to provided better B2B connection in the region for our mission participants.

 DFATD’s support enables us to reduce the cost of travel to these mission destination by as much as half for participating Canadian companies.
 This presents excellent opportunities to explore these high potential markets.
 We encourage you to learn more about these missions and, if it is appropriate for your company, to join us.